 But war brought not only material losses – like the devastation of parts of Aleppo’s old city and citadel – but also the loss of relatives and friends (see Print of Aleppo citadel and Osama al Hamdan).
 For Amin, it also brought police terror, imprisonment, torture, and humiliation under the Assad regime, which had left behind deep scars on his skin and mind, and which will never completely heal.

 Moreover, this research project was an opportunity for Amin to pay tribute to his closest friend, Osama Al Hamdan, also called Abo Taim (the father of Taim), with whom he had grown up like a brother.
 He died in 2015.
-Before Amin handed over the print he had made of his friend, he wanted to, at least for a moment, place them in the permanent exhibition of the Friedland Museum – not only as a personal act of remembrance, but above all as a gesture for his friend's son, who is, fortunately, still alive (see image of print in the exhibition).
+Before Amin handed over the print he had made of his friend, he wanted to, at least for a moment, place them in the permanent exhibition of the Friedland Museum – not only as a personal act of remembrance, but above all as a gesture for his friend's son, who is, fortunately, still alive.

 Friedemann Yi-Neumann, Samah Al Jundi-Pfaff